 More than ever, it is important that young people know what news is real and what isn’t.
 Newspapers give you more background and put forward the different side of story in a way that social media cannot.
 We find that children may see something on YouTube or Instagram and then go find out more about it in the printed newspaper.
 They don’t see a newspaper as old fashioned, if anything they’re coming back into fashion among our young newsreaders.
 Children are bombarded with news about Brexit, Climate Change, Refugees, the border, local politicians.
 They need to be able to understand what is real news and what is fake.
 In the social media era where communications are delivery in 280 characters it is useful that young people see the truth behind the news.

 Mrs Hughes St Mary’s High School

 I loved the Irish News project.
-I really enjoyed using my press pass, because I felt like a real-life journalist.
-When I was told that we were going to interview people for The Irish News project I was ecstatic.
-The Irish News Project is one of my favourite memories of Year 8 and it brought a smile to everyone in my class!
+I really enjoyed using my press pass, because I felt like a real Journalist.
+When I was told that we were going to be able to interview anyone that we wanted for The Irish News I was ecstatic because that was one of the reasons that I signed up for doing the project.
+The Irish News Project is one of my favourite memories of Year 8.
+Doing the Irish News Project brought a smile to everyone in my class!